Skip to content

 Foodhallen amsterdam

-This is not a restaurants, but more a big hall.
+This is not a restaurant, but more a big hall.
 In this hall, all sorts of food companies are present.
 In the middle there is a beautiful bar and there are tables.
 This way, you can choose from all those different food bars.
 They have sushi, Korean food, Italian food, sweet food, savory food, etc. Most food bars offer small dishes, so you don’t even have to select one kitchen.
 Just get something small at different places!
 This is a lovely space to go to when you’re going to lunch/dinner with non-vegans, because they offer food with dead animals too.
 But there are great vegan options and that’s why I love this place.
 It’s quite cosy and I have lovely vegan sushi here.

 Address: Bellamyplein, 1053AT Amsterdam